The Energy Grid

 Zero-Carbon 247Solar Microgrids™

-An optimized integration of a combination of 247Solar Plants, HeatStorE batteries, PV, wind turbines, batteries, and central controller forms a zero-carbon 247Solar Microgrid.
-This approach helps microgrids to minimize power costs while providing both baseload and variable loads as well as surge loads throughout the day and year.
-The system provides 24/7 baseload power as well as variable output depending on the state of operation of the PV field.
-HeatStorE batteries use their low-cost thermal storage system to absorb excess power during the day from PV and/or wind and return it to the microgrid or main grid as needed.
+Optimized integration of a combination of 247Solar Plants, HeatStorE batteries, PV, wind turbines, batteries, and central controller forms a zero-carbon 247Solar Microgrid.
+This approach helps microgrids minimize power costs while providing both baseload and variable and surge loads throughout the day and year.
+The system offers 24/7 baseload power and variable output depending on the state of operation of the PV field.
+HeatStorE batteries use their low-cost thermal storage system to absorb excess energy from PV and wind during the day and return it to the microgrid or primary grid as needed.
 Their turbines can join the turbines associated with 247Solar Plants to supply the power demand of any microgrid.
 Lower cost but highly variable PV and wind supply some loads to reduce overall LCOE.
 Their excess output is stored as heat for later use in the HeatStorE batteries.
-Electrochemical short duration batteries fill in the intermittent and fluctuating output from PV and wind.
+Electrochemical short-duration batteries fill in the intermittent and fluctuating output from PV and wind.

 PV Fields

 247Solar adds PV fields to many of its systems provided by third-party suppliers.
-Typically, it either issues an RFQ or enters into agreements with a specific company to collaborate in particular countries or regions.
-The PV field has 4 functions: 1) provide power to the project when the sun shines; 2) charge the TES; 3) supply power to the CSP system to operate its blowers; and 4) assist in meeting daytime surge loads.
-A small set of electrochemical batteries such as Li Ion is typically included to enable the field to supply constant power output during intermittent operation due to passing clouds of unusual peak loads.
+Typically, it issues an RFQ or enters into agreements with a specific company to collaborate in particular countries or regions.
+The PV field has four functions: 1) provide power to the project when the sun shines; 2) charge the TES; 3) supply power to the CSP system to operate its blowers; and 4) assist in meeting daytime surge loads.
+A small set of electrochemical batteries, such as Li-Ion, is typically included to enable the field to supply constant power output during intermittent operation due to passing clouds of unusual peak loads.